The 13 Best Local Multiplayer Games on Nintendo Switch

 Great for: Two players who don’t mind starting over when they fail in a tough game.

 Enter the Gungeon is a top-down bullet hell roguelike, which means you’ll spend your time dodging incoming fire before dying permanently and starting all over again.
 The game randomizes its levels, enemies, and weapon placements each time you play, which keeps it fresh and challenging.

-A quintessential multiplayer experience, Super Bomberman R is the latest game in the hit arcade series that first appeared in 1983.
-The game sees you and three other pals battling it out on a square grid.
+Super Bomberman R is the latest game in the hit arcade series.
+It sees you and three other pals battling it out on a square grid.
 You must lay bombs to destroy blocks, pick up power-ups, and ultimately trap your opponents with a well-placed explosive.